 A total of 170,000 West Africans and nearly 300,000 North Africans served in the French army, together with 41,000 Malagasy (from Madagascar), 48,000 Indochinese, and 60,000 soldiers from the remaining colonies, altogether amounting to over 600,000 men.49 Germany did not deploy any colonial troops outside the colonies themselves.
 Even in German South-West Africa (today's Namibia), the German army did not include African combatants.
 Italy tried to deploy African colonial troops in Europe, sending 2,700 soldiers from Libya to Sicily in August 1915.
 They did not enter the front line because many died from pneumonia soon after their arrival and survivors were shipped home after a short time.
-However, Italy did deploy Eritrean, Libyan and Somali soldiers in Africa.50
+However, Italy did deploy Eritrean, Libyan and Somali soldiers in Africa.50 and in vineyards replacing labourers serving at the front.

-France introduced immigrant workers to the home front, to staff essential industries such as armaments and munitions factories, and to work on farms and in vineyards replacing labourers serving at the front.
 Over 220,000 people from the French colonial spheres and beyond (for instance, places such as Algeria, Indochina and China) as well as 230,000 Spaniards came to France during the war.
 Nearly 140,000 Chinese contract labourers were hired by the British and French governments and served in France, Egypt, Fiji, India, Malta, Mauritius, Seychelles and the British West Indies.